mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 <li> Posters are due by August 15.
 Acceptance will be on rolling basis (4 days) </li>
 </ul>
 # [Tutorials](#tutorials)

+## Track 1
-<b>Introduction to Stan for the Statistically Literate. </b>August 20, 21 all day.
+<b>Basics of Bayesian inference and Stan. </b>August 20, 21 all day.
 Instructors Jonah Gabry and Lauren Kennedy.

 <b>Description:</b> In this tutorial we will first review some of the foundational concepts in Bayesian statistics that are essential background for anyone interested in using Bayesian methods in practice.
 Then we will introduce the Stan language and the recommended workflow for applied Bayesian data analysis by working through an example analysis together.
 Since we only have 2 days for this tutorial it will be beneficial for participants to have at least some previous experience with statistical modeling, but prior experience fitting Bayesian models is not a requirement.
 We will be interfacing with Stan from R, but users of Python and other languages/platforms can still benefit from the tutorial as all of the code we write in the Stan language (and all of the modeling techniques and concepts covered) can be used with any of the Stan interfaces.

+## Track 2

 **Introduction to Stan for Programmers.
 No statistics background required.** August 20, 21 mornings with afternoon exercises.
 R/Python based introduction to both Stan and statistics.
 Instructors Jonathan Auerbach, Breck Baldwin.

-**Description:** This class is for those who don't know statistics but are interested in Bayesian modeling the Stan way.
-This tutorial will not cover as much ground as the above class but will get you working with the basics of Bayesian modeling so that you can proceed to learn more.
+**Description:** This class is for those who don't know statistics, extremely rusty with statistics or just want a gentle introduction to Bayesian modeling the Stan way.
+This tutorial will not cover as nearly much ground as the above class but will get you working with the basics of Bayesian modeling so that you can proceed to learn more.
 Most importantly we get you through the awkward 'no idea phase' of learning a new technology to having a basic understanding of how to work with the software.
 We will cover the mechanics of how Stan programs work, show simple examples of regression and pooling.
 We presuppose that you are comfortable with general programming concepts like subroutines, variable assignment and use of IDEs.
 Both the R and Python interfaces to Stan will be covered.

 **A Dive into Stan’s C++ Model Concept** August 20, afternoon.
 Instructor Daniel Lee.